tnichols217/htms/README.md

 ### Importing

-HTMS allows for react-like components by adding an `import` tag that should be placed at the top of html files.
+HTMS allows for WebComponents-like components by adding an `import` tag that should be placed at the top of html files.

 `import` tags add components from other html files into the current file, while passing all children and attributes to the component.